koteyevlev/GolangWeb/README.md

 # GolangWeb
-This is a basic web go project
+This is a basic web go project (WIP)